jecluis/longhorn/enhancements/20230423-s3gw-longhorn-integration.md

 # Title

-s3gw integration with Longhorn
+Object Support for Longhorn

 ## Summary

-By integrating s3gw with Longhorn, we are able to provide an S3-compliant API to clients consuming Longhorn volumes.
-This is achieved by creating an S3 endpoint (using s3gw) for a Longhorn volume.
+By integrating s3gw with Longhorn, we are able to provide an S3-compatible, Object API to clients consuming Longhorn volumes.
+This is achieved by creating an Object endpoint (using s3gw) for a Longhorn volume.

 ### Related Issues